Effects of noise on performance of Bernstein-Vazirani algorithm: Introduction

 The structure of the remaining part of the paper is constructed as follows.
-In Sec.~\ref{sec2}, BV algorithm is briefly recapitulated.
-In Sec.~\ref{sec3}, we discuss how the disorder is incorporated in the BV algorithm.
-In section~\ref{sec4}, we prove that whatever be the disorder, the response will be the same, provided the distribution's variance is well-defined and fixed, and the number of bits is large.
+In Sec.~\ref{sec2}, the BV algorithm is briefly recapitulated.
+In Sec.~\ref{sec3}, we discuss how the disorder is incorporated into the BV algorithm.
+In section~\ref{sec4}, we prove that whatever the type of disorder present in the BV algorithm, the response of the BV algorithm will be the same, provided the distribution's mean and variance is well-defined and fixed, and the number of bits is large.
 The different types of probability distributions of points on the surface of a unit sphere that we use for prototyping the disorder distributions in the BV algorithm are discussed in section~\ref{sec5}.
-We present our analytical and numerical results about the disorder averaged probabilities of success of the BV algorithm for different disorder distributions in the Sec.~\ref{sec6}.
+We present our analytical and numerical results about the disorder-averaged probabilities of success of the BV algorithm for different disorder distributions in the Sec.~\ref{sec6}.
 The quantum algorithm, i.e., the BV algorithm is compared with its classical cousin in the same section.
 Conclusive remarks drawn from the comprehensive analysis are expounded in Sec.~\ref{sec7}.